MatzeB/texdoclet/README.markdown

 This is a javadoc doclet - a plugin for the [javadoc tool](http://java.sun.com/j2se/javadoc/).
 This doclet produces output suitable to be included into LaTeX documents.
-This version is based on [TexDoclet](https://texdoclet.dev.java.net/) with big parts of the code rewritten and changed to support a separation from content and layout.
+This version is based on [TexDoclet](https://texdoclet.dev.java.net/) from Gregg Wonderly.
+A lot of the code was rewritten and changed to support a separation from content and layout.
 The sourcecode is also cleaner than the original.

 Features